-As we’ll see, conflict can, indeed, be an asset in negotiating and decision- making teams, but only if it’s managed constructively.
+Conflict can, indeed, be an asset in team negotiation and decision- making, but only if it’s managed constructively.

-President Trump’s appreciation of conflict aside, most people are more inclined to want to get along well with others.
-In groups and teams, that motivation can hold us back from expressing viewpoints that diverge from those of the majority.
+Even if you appreciate conflict, most people are more inclined to want to get along well with others.
+In groups and team negotiation, that motivation can hold us back from expressing viewpoints that diverge from those of the majority.

 In the 1970s, psychologist Irving Janis used the term “groupthink” to describe the common tendency for group members to withhold their true views for fear of being excluded or antagonizing others.
 Groupthink can lead negotiating teams and other groups to overlook critical information from their decision-making process and ignore looming crises.
 Janis blamed groupthink for President John F. Kennedy’s botched Bay of Pigs invasion and the 1986 Challenger disaster, for example.

-The key to effective group decision making is constructive dissent—disagreements that respectfully and productively challenge others’ viewpoints.
+The key to effective team negotiation and group decision-making is constructive dissent—disagreements that respectfully and productively challenge others’ viewpoints.

 The best leaders avoid groupthink by surrounding themselves with people who have diverse views, styles, and perspectives, Lesley University president and conflict management expert Jeff Weiss said in a recent interview with NPR’s Marketplace.
-This diversity of opinion helps leaders view a problem from all angles, a benefit that Trump appears to appreciate.
+This diversity of opinion helps leaders view a problem from all angles.

 The key to effective group decision making is constructive dissent—disagreements that respectfully and productively challenge others’ viewpoints, according to Harvard Business School professor Francesca Gino.
 We often wrap up negotiations too quickly and leave value on the table because we fear disagreeing with others, she says.
 By contrast, when we not only feel free to disagree with others but also are encouraged to do so, we open the door to different perspectives and foster a more rigorous decision-making or negotiation process.